26 of the Best Winter Destinations in Europe

 Where to stay in Basel?
 Motel One Basel

-Departing from Tirano, on the Italian side of the Alps, and traveling all the way through the mountains, across to Switzerland, past some of the iconic resorts, and ending up in the key interchange of Chur.
+Departing from Tirano, on the Italian side of the Alps, and traveling through the mountains, across to Switzerland, past some of the iconic resorts, and ending up in the key interchange of Chur.

 Now, one of your key stops will be the glitzy and affluent town of St Moritz in Switzerland.